-Annual housing completions rose significantly again in 2018-19 compared to the last monitoring round and the number of homes lost to either change of use or demolition was less this year than in the previous years.
-Consequently, the net housing completion figure was 840 for 2018-19 compared to 626 for 2017-18.
-The bulk of completions during the monitoring period were again in Huyton and Kirkby townships but unlike previous years the number of completions in the township of Prescot, Whiston, Cronton & Knowsley Village was high.
+Annual housing completions rose significantly again in 2019-20 and the number of homes lost to either change of use or demolition was less this year than in the previous years.
+Consequently, the net housing completion figure was 1097 for 2019-20, compared to 840 for 2018-19.
+The completions during the monitoring period were again high in the Huyton and Kirkby townships but were matched by the township of Prescot, Whiston, Cronton & Knowsley Village, which until last year had seen a low rate of completions.

-Whilst the number of empty homes in the borough fell dramatically to 607 in 2017-18 the number is on the rise again with there being 897 empty homes recorded for 2018-19.
-The number of long-term empty homes has risen slightly to in this monitoring round.
+Whilst the number of empty homes in the borough fell dramatically to 607 in 2017-18, the number of empty homes recorded for 2018-19 (1,913) and for this monitoring round (1,856) has risen again.
+However, it is important to note that the way the Council collects and monitors empty homes has changed.
+This means that the figures are not entirely comparable with previous years, namely, pre 2018-19.
+Therefore, we will only be able to assess trends in future reports.
+The number of long-term empty homes has risen slightly in this monitoring round.
 There are no authorised Gypsy & Traveller pitches or yards for Travelling Showpeople within the borough, a situation unchanged from previous years.